Polaralias/Skills-MCP-Server/README.md

 - **Strict TypeScript** compilation, linting, and testing defaults to keep the codebase reliable.
 - **Environment-driven configuration** that is validated with Zod and surfaced to both the server and the manual CLI.
-- **Skill discovery and indexing** against configurable directories containing JSON or YAML metadata, with persistent vector embeddings.
+- **Skill discovery and indexing** against configurable directories containing JSON or YAML metadata, with lightweight keyword-based scoring.
 - **MCP tools** for skill search, load, and private repository refresh that can be consumed by Smithery or any MCP host.

 ## Architecture

 The repository is organized into focused packages:

-- `src/config` parses and validates environment variables (directories, embeddings, vector-store path, private Git settings) and exposes a typed `Config` object used everywhere else.
+- `src/config` parses and validates environment variables (directories and private Git settings) and exposes a typed `Config` object used everywhere else.
-- `src/skills` scans configured directories for metadata files (`skill.json`, `skill.yaml`, or `skill.yml`), loads content, manages a persistent semantic index, and optionally clones or pulls a private Git repository when refresh is triggered.
+- `src/skills` scans configured directories for metadata files (`skill.json`, `skill.yaml`, or `skill.yml`), loads content, scores results, and optionally clones or pulls a private Git repository when refresh is triggered.
-- `src/vector` and `src/embeddings` provide a pluggable vector store backed by embeddings providers (local hash or OpenAI HTTP) so semantic search can be performed consistently.
+- Keyword scoring occurs inside `src/skills`, so no external vector store or embeddings provider is required.
 - `src/tools` defines the MCP tools (`skill-search`, `skill-load`, `skill-refresh`) with JSON Schemas and handlers that wrap the `SkillService` methods.
 - `src/server` wires the SDK server entry point with configured tools for MCP hosts.
 - `scripts/cli.ts` offers a manual CLI that shares the same configuration and services for local validation.
-- `tests/` contains Vitest suites covering configuration parsing, skill scanning, vector indexing, and tool schemas to prevent regressions.
+- `tests/` contains Vitest suites covering configuration parsing, skill scanning, and tool schemas to prevent regressions.

 ## Local development setup